 Am I expected to join or sign up for a long time?

 You only enrol one term at a time.
 Towards the end of term students are invited to re-enrol for the next term.
 We also run a standing order scheme so fees can be spread over four monthly payments for the current term.

 Is the course ‘religious’?

-The course is not religious as such and follows no particular religion.
+This course concerns itself with philosophy and not religion and as such does not follow any particular religion.
+The course does not exclude wisdom in any form providing it is understandable, practical and beneficial to humanity and the universe.
 It draws on the wisdom of great philosophers and spiritual leaders.
 It is designed to be suitable for people of all faiths and those who follow no particular faith.